yokecd/blog/src/data/blog/dynamic-airways.md

       key: hello
 ```

-And that Kubernetes would then be able to validate the inputs on our behalf, and set appropriate RBAC rules and so on.

 **What a world that would be.**

-And with the yoke's air traffic controller this is possible.
-That is what the mysterious Airway is about.
+And with Yoke’s _Air Traffic Controller_, this is actually possible.
+That’s what the mysterious _Airway_ is all about.

-You build a custom resource definition and point it to a code based implementation via a URL, and the Air Traffic controller
-takes care of the rest.
+You define a Custom Resource Definition (CRD) and point it to a code-based implementation via a URL.
+From there, the Air Traffic Controller takes care of the rest.

-This way you don't need to build your own controller.
-You just need to focus on reading in your custom resource, and outputting the resources you want.
+No need to write your own controller from scratch.
+You just focus on reading your custom resource and outputting the Kubernetes resources you want in response.

-So let's define our custom resource in code such that its type would match our resource given above.
+So let’s define our custom resource in code, making sure its type matches the `Application` resource we sketched out above.

 ```go
 package v1